Rollo Armstrong

-Rowland Constantine O'Malley Armstrong (born 8 May 1966), known professionally as Rollo, is an English music producer.
-He is one half of the remix/production duo Rollo & Sister Bliss and is a founding member of the electronic music group Faithless.
-He has remixed tracks for Pet Shop Boys, Simply Red, R. Kelly, U2, Moby, Grace, Tricky and Suede.
+Rowland Constantine O'Malley Armstrong (born 8 May 1966), known professionally as both Rollo and R Plus, is an English DJ and music producer.
+He is one half of the remix/production duo Rollo & Sister Bliss and is a founding, non-touring, member of the electronic music group Faithless.
+He has produced and remixed many tracks for his sister Dido, Rob Dougan, Pet Shop Boys, Simply Red, R. Kelly, U2, Moby, Grace, Tricky and Suede.
+He is also known for producing the UEFA Euro 2008 theme, which is also used as UEFA Super Cup, UEFA Women's Championship, and youth tournaments theme since 2017.

 Early life

 Rollo was born to an Irish publisher and a French-English poet.
 His younger sister is singer Dido.
-He helped write and produce her multi-million selling albums No Angel, Life for Rent, Safe Trip Home and Still on My Mind.
 He studied at the University of York and was an active member of the student radio station URY.
+Later bandmate Sister Bliss has claimed that Rollo experiences synaesthesia, seeing "music as colours".

 Career

 Rollo has appeared on a large number of music projects, both within groups and solo, using various monikers, including Faithless (which he formed in 1995 with Sister Bliss, Jamie Catto and Maxi Jazz), Rollo Goes ..., Our Tribe (with Rob Dougan), and Dusted.

 In late 1991, Rollo founded Cheeky Records, releasing two singles before the label folded.
 In 1992 Champion Records stepped in to help with funding and advice, and the label was restarted, with Reverence by Faithless its first album release (it has since been bought out by BMG).
 In 1992, Rollo co-wrote and co-produced Felix's hit single "Don't You Want Me", which reached number 1 in Finland, Italy, Spain and Switzerland, as well as reaching number 6 on the UK Singles Chart.

-In the United States, Rollo is known for his production work on Dido's albums as well as singer-songwriter Kristine W's debut album, Land of the Living.
+In the United States, Rollo is known for his production work on Dido's albums: No Angel (1999), Life for Rent (2003), Safe Trip Home (2008), Girl Who Got Away (2013) and Still on My Mind (2019).
+Rollo was also a producer on singer-songwriter Kristine W's debut album, Land of the Living.

-Rollo composed the official melody of the UEFA Euro 2008 and UEFA Euro 2012.
+In 2008, Rollo composed the official melody of the UEFA Euro 2008 competition. and UEFA Euro 2012.
 He was nominated for an Academy Award in the category of Best Original Song for his work with A.R.
 Rahman and Dido on "If I Rise", featuring in the 2010 Danny Boyle film 127 Hours.

-R+
+R Plus

-In October 2019, Rollo released his first solo album, The Last Summer under the alias "R+", known as "R Plus" where format restrictions exist.
+On 11 October 2019, Rollo released his first solo album, The Last Summer under the alias "R Plus".
 It charted at No. 96 on the UK Album Sales Chart and at No. 55 on the UK Album Download Chart.

-In July 2021, Rollo (as the alias R Plus) released "Hey Lover" which featured singer Amelia Fox.
-The pair had previously collaborated on a cover of Joy Division's 1980 hit "Love Will Tear Us Apart" which Rollo released in May 2021.
-On 13 May 2022, Rollo released WeDisappear, a collaboration album with Amelia Fox and Faithless.
+On 19 July 2020, The Last Summer (Deluxe Edition) was released, and credited as by both R Plus and Dido.